 Developed by expert nurses with decades of teaching experience, Allied Dental Clinical Sedation is one of the only intravenous sedation certification trainings approved by the Minnesota Board of Dentistry.

-Please note that safety precautions will be in place for the 8-hour on-campus training in accordance with Minnesota State mandates and the South Central College COVID-19 safety plan.
+The hands-on part of this training will be held in person at the South Central College - North Mankato campus, following safety protocols in accordance with Minnesota State mandates and the South Central College COVID-19 safety plan.

 - Anatomy and physiology review pertinent for dental clinical sedation